Mai-Te-Pora/Demex-Trading-Bot/README.md

 Running Main File:

-Treway strategy is already setup to run from the main file as a separate asyncio function.
+Treway strategy is already setup (Please check math) to run from the main file as a separate asyncio function.
 Each bot can be created as a separate function, added to the main function as an asyncio task and gathered for concurrency.